werewolf2188/ECFBLanguage/README.md

 ### Flex

 Flex is the tool that will be used to generate the lexical analyzer, meaning the parser for the tokens that can be inside our language.
-I won't get into specifics about what Flex, but if the developer is interest on knowing more about it, he/she can click in this [link](https://en.wikipedia.org/wiki/Flex_(lexical_analyser_generator)).
+I won't get into specifics about what Flex is, but rather if the developer is interest on knowing more about it, it can click this [link](https://en.wikipedia.org/wiki/Flex_(lexical_analyser_generator)).
 For now, lets focus on how to install it.

-To install it in Mac, just run this commands (I'm guessing the developer already has [homebrew](https://brew.sh) inside its computer)
+To install it in Mac, just run this commands (I'm presumming the developer already has [homebrew](https://brew.sh) inside its computer)

 ```bash
 brew install flex